engpetarmarinov/gotama/README.md

 ![architecture](./docs/assets/architecture.png)

 ## Why?
-* manager - dedicated manager to have the flexibility to add authentication, authorization with RBAC, service mesh with mTLS, etc.
+* manager - RESTful API and a dedicated manager and scheduler with flexibility to add authentication, authorization with RBAC/ABAC, a service mesh with mTLS, etc.
-* broker - in order to be highly scalable and durable, a message broker implementation with redis and persistent storage is a solid choice
+* broker - in order to be highly scalable and durable, a message broker implementation with redis and persistent storage is a solid choice.
-* workers - horizontally scaling by spawning multiple workers, so each of them can process tasks simultaneously from the message queue with pending tasks
+* workers - horizontally scaling by spawning multiple workers, so each of them can process tasks simultaneously from the message queue with pending tasks.

 ## Run locally
 Prerequisites